-Scottish Building Society can help if you are looking to remortgage.
+Scottish Building Society can help if you are looking to Remortgage your property.
 You may be looking for a more competitive interest rate or you may wish to raise some additional capital for such things as home improvements or consolidation of existing personal debt.
+Remortgaging your home will be easy with Scottish Building Society, with various benefits available.

-5 great reasons choose a mortgage from Scottish Building Society
+5 great reasons to choose Scottish Building Society for remortgaging

 Key features of Remortgaging: